Mental Health Terms

-There are 23 names in this directory beginning with the letter C.
+There are currently 23 names in this directory beginning with the letter C.

 Case management/Case co-ordination

 The mechanism for ensuring continuity of care across inpatient and community settings, for access to and co-ordination of the range of services necessary to meet the individual and identified needs of a person within and outside the mental health service.

 Child or adolescent antisocial behaviour